ameerahrazali/superstore-analysis/README.md

 - `Profitability Score` = weighted product performance metric
 - `KPI Tier` = product classification (e.g., Tier 1 - High Profitability)
 - `Reason for Exclusion` = logic-based explanation for product ranking filter

 ---

+## Dashboard Purpose Disclaimer

+The current Excel dashboard serves as a **foundational layout** to explore and understand the structure of the Superstore data.
+It is intentionally kept simple and focused on:

+- Validating the data after cleansing
+- Identifying high-level trends and performance gaps
+- Deriving key metrics such as profit margin, discount pressure, and product profitability

+This dashboard is **not meant to be a polished final product**, but rather a working prototype to:
+- Support metric development
+- Design future analytical logic
+- Guide the transition into a full Power BI model

+Future development will focus on enhancing interactivity, adding deeper insights, and scaling the analysis into a structured star-schema for enterprise-style reporting.

+---